seanpmaxwell/Typescript-Best-Practices/README.md

   7. `Functions`
   8. `Export`: For declaration, module-object, and linear files, group all your exports together at the bottom.
 For inventory-files you can export items on the line they are declared; this makes it easier to see what's public.

 > Note: **Constants** should be primarily for static data but could also include functions/objects which primarily handle static-data.
-See **Constants nuances** below.
+See **Constants region nuances** below.

 Separate regions with: